 This is definitely the BEST cream cheese frosting recipe.
 It’s silky smooth, holds its shape, and can be used for just about anything.
-Pipe on top of cupcakes, cover a layer cake, spread on a sheet cake, or frost sugar cookies.
+Pipe it on top of cupcakes, cover a layer cake, spread on a sheet cake, or frost sugar cookies.
 I’ve also included troubleshooting tips and instructions on how to customize your cream cheese frosting to any flavor or color.
-Trust me, this will be your new go-to cream cheese frosting recipe.

 Tips for making cream cheese frosting

 This is a really simple recipe made up of only 4 ingredients, but just because it’s simple doesn’t mean we can cut corners!
-Here are my top cream cheese frosting tips to ensure yours turns out perfectly smooth:
+Here are my top tips to ensure yours turns out perfectly smooth:

 - Use good quality full fat cream cheese.
 I recommend using Philadelphia cream cheese as I find it provides the BEST texture.
 Any other brand, especially store brand, tends to make this frosting a bit too thin with tiny lumps throughout.
 It also doesn’t provide the best flavor.
 I don’t know what they put in Philadelphia cream cheese to make it so good, but it’s an absolute must for me!
 Side note – this is not sponsored, I just genuinely only ever use Philadelphia cream cheese for this exact reason.

 - Use unsalted butter.
 Since the cream cheese is already tangy and savory, additional salt is not needed.
 And since you have to pay a bit more for good quality cream cheese, you can make up for it with using store brand butter.
-I find it doesn’t make a difference whether it’s fancy butter or basic inexpensive butter that’s used in cream cheese frosting.
+I find it doesn’t make a difference whether it’s fancy butter or basic inexpensive butter.

 - Allow both to come to room temperature.
 This is KEY to getting a silky smooth cream cheese frosting.
 Let the cream cheese and butter sit out at room temperature for about 1-2 hours before use.
 When they’re ready, you should be able to easily sink your finger into each.
 Room temperature cream cheese and butter is easier to mix, giving you a lump-free frosting.